bahrus/trans-render/README.md

 Should HTML modules become a thing, this could re-kindle interest in using markup tags, as opposed to JS expressions, to express loop and conditional logic, like those provided by build-oriented frameworks like VueJS or web component libraries like Lightning.
 Now, choosing between competing approaches (e.g. virtual scrolling vs more accessible solutions) becomes as simple as replacing one tag-name, or attribute pattern, for another.

-Including some indication of looping or conditional display in the pristine HTML markup also seems semantically meaningful, more so than property binding.
+Including some indication of looping or conditional display in the pristine HTML markup also seems semantically meaningful, more so than property and event binding.

 trans-render straddles the fence somewhat between html-first vs js-first.
-It is banking on the hope that HTML Modules will arrive someday.
+It is banking on the hope that HTML Modules will arrive someday, which would free us from having to map tagged template literal expressions into template parts.
 This would tend to promote the idea of using web components or custom attributes to define conditional or repeating structures.

 In the case of repeating structures, especially, a dilemma arises:  Sure, we know we need to bind to some array, like items, but now how do we bind items within the loop to HTML elements?
 JS-first or HTML-first?
 If using a template only markup system, like vueJS, or (non lit-html Polymer), the answer is fairly straight-forward, but it does mean the web component is tightly coupled to particular binding syntax.